Volvo XC90: T8

 The T8 plug-in hybrid version of the XC90 is based on technology used in the Volvo V60 PHEV.
 The batteries, which are situated at the centre of the vehicle, can be charged using an electric vehicle charger and can also store energy recovered by regenerative braking.
 Volvo says that the XC90 T8 sacrifices no passenger or cargo space to accommodate the hybrid equipment.
-However, the tank capacity was reduced to 50 L for 2016-2018 models and the spare tire was removed.
+However, the tank capacity was reduced to 50 L for 2016–2018 models and the spare tire was removed.

 The vehicle emits 49 g/km of CO2 and has an all-electric range of 43 km under the New European Driving Cycle.
 Normal driving is conducted in the default hybrid mode, but the driver can switch to a mode that uses only electric power, with zero emission driving.
-Under the U.S. Environmental Protection Agency (EPA) tests, at launch, the XC90 T8 had an all-electric range of 14 mi, with some gasoline consumption (0.1 gal/100 mi), so the actual all-electric range was rated between 0 to 13 mi.
+Under the U.S. Environmental Protection Agency (EPA) tests, at launch, the XC90 T8 had an all-electric range of 14 mi, with some petrol consumption (0.1 gal/100 mi), so the actual all-electric range was rated between 0 to 13 mi.